nvpro-samples/build_all/README.md

 ![screenshot-vk_raytrace](doc/vk_raytrace.png)

-Reads a [glTF](https://www.khronos.org/gltf/) scenes and renders the scene using NVIDIA ray tracing.
+Reads a [glTF](https://www.khronos.org/gltf/) scene and renders the scene using NVIDIA ray tracing.
 It uses techniques like image base lighting and importance sampling, reflections, transparency and indirect illumination.
 The camera simulates a pin-hole whitted camera and the image is toned mapped using various tone mappers.

 The example shows as well how to implement a picking ray, which is using the same acceleration structure for drawing, but is using the hit data to return the information under the mouse cursor.
 This information can be use for setting the camera interest position, or to debug any shading data.